fredericotannous/RandomWalk/README.md

 # RandomWalk
-A simple attempt to make a random walk.
+A simple attempt to make a random walk [results to be posted].